Ecwid/ecwid-api-docs/includes/_jsapi.md

 **Ecwid.Cart.get()**

-Retrieves the cart contents asynchronously and passes it as an argument of type Cart to the callback.

 ```javascript
 Ecwid.Cart.get(function(cart) {
      alert(cart.productsQuantity + " products in cart now");
 });
 ```

+Retrieves the cart contents asynchronously and passes it as an argument of type Cart to the callback.

 **Ecwid.Cart.calculateTotal()**

-Calculates the cart aggregates asynchronously and passes the result as an argument of type Order to the callback.

-Cart calculation involves a request to server, so this method should be called only occasionally.
-Calling it frequently, e.g. from loops or by timer, is not acceptable.

-Since the calculation needs a server connection, it might fail due to network conditions.
-In this case, null is passed into the callback instead of Order object.
 ```javascript
 Ecwid.Cart.calculateTotal(function(order) {
     if (!order)